Ship attacked in the Red Sea after a bulk carrier sinking claimed by Yemen's Houthi rebels

 “The vessel’s engines had reportedly been disabled and Ambrey observed that the vessel had started to drift,” the firm said.

-There were no other immediate details on the attack.
-The Houthis' al-Masirah satellite news channel noted the attack, but the rebels did not claim the assault.
+There were no other immediate details on the attack, which also was acknowledged by the British military's United Kingdom Maritime Trade Operations, or UKMTO, center.
+The Houthis' al-Masirah satellite news channel noted the attack, but the rebels didn't claim the assault.

+The U.S. military's Central Command said it was aware of reports of the attack, but declined to comment further.

-The attack on the Magic Seas, another bulk carrier heading north to Egypt’s Suez Canal, happened about 100 kilometers (60 miles) southwest of Hodeida, Yemen, which is held by the Houthis.
+The attack Sunday on the Magic Seas, another bulk carrier heading north to Egypt’s Suez Canal, happened about 100 kilometers (60 miles) southwest of Hodeida, Yemen, which is held by the Houthis.
+That's the same area of the attack Monday night.

 A European Union anti-piracy patrol in the region, called Operation Atalanta, said that 22 mariners had been on board the Magic Seas.